Star Wars: Galaxy's Edge: Disneyland

 The construction of Galaxy's Edge required a reconfigured route for the Disneyland Railroad and Rivers of America.
 A first look at how these changes would impact the park was revealed in January 2016, when concept art was released depicting the northern bank of the river after construction was completed.
 On January 11, 2016, several attractions in Frontierland and Critter Country were closed.
 Big Thunder Ranch closed permanently, including the multifunction event space, barbecue restaurant and petting zoo.
 Other attractions closed temporarily, including the Disneyland Railroad and Rivers of America.
-Tom Sawyer Island reopened on June 16, 2017, Fantasmic! reopened on July 17, while the Disneyland Railroad, Mark Twain Riverboat, Sailing Ship Columbia, and Davy Crockett Explorer Canoes all reopened on July 29.
+Tom Sawyer Island reopened on June 16, 2017, Fantasmic! reopened on July 17, while the Disneyland Railroad, Mark Twain Riverboat, Sailing Ship Columbia, and Davy Crockett's Explorer Canoes all reopened on July 29.
 The land opened on May 31, 2019.

 In October 2023, Walt Disney Imagineering conducted a play test with roaming BD-X droids in Galaxy's Edge at Disneyland.
 In 2024, the BD-X droids began making scheduled daily appearances in Galaxy's Edge during the park's "Season of the Force" event from April 5 through June 2.